How to Build a Catalogue of Linearly-Evolving Cosmic Voids: Discussion

 On the other hand, once a cut in radius is imposed the linear extrapolation becomes accurate even for the {\tt ZOBOV} void stack with a pronounced ridge; that stack includes voids which are in fact overdense. \citet{Nadathur:2016ccl} show that overdense voids must be in the process of collapsing as they constitute minima of the gravitational potential (in contrast to underdense voids which are maxima).
 Our results for such large but overdense voids show that, although the collapse is ongoing, it has not yet had time to reach a non-linear stage.

 A key attraction of voids is that their quasi-linear evolution may give access to information on relatively small scales (those which, at the power spectrum level, are already non-linear).
-For example, state-of-the-art galaxy clustering and weak lensing results from the Dark Energy Survey \citep{Krause17DES} do not consider scales below $\simeq 10\,\mathrm{Mpc}\,h^{-1}$, but by performing a separate analysis of void regions it should be possible to reinstate some of the lost information.
+For example, state-of-the-art galaxy clustering and weak lensing results from the Dark Energy Survey \citep{Krause17DES} do not consider scales below $\simeq 10\,\mathrm{Mpc}\,h^{-1}$, due to the difficulties of modelling non-linear effects below that scale.
+However, by performing a separate analysis of void regions it should be possible to reinstate some of the lost information.
 As we have shown, voids with radii $R_{\mathrm{eff}} > 5\,\mathrm{Mpc}\,h^{-1}$ behave very linearly in the sense that they are well-described by the Zel'dovich approximation.
+Accessing these smaller scales would therefore provide a significant gain, since halving a length scale allows fitting eight times as many modes into the same volume of space, significantly increasing the statistical power.
 Identifying such voids requires deep data with a sufficiently high density of tracers, but our analysis suggests there is indeed a window where void techniques could give access to small-scale information in the linear regime.
 Because of the near-linearity, the void profile must retain considerable sensitivity to the correlation function on scales that are even somewhat smaller than the effective radius.
 However, detailed study of the information content is beyond the scope of the current work.

 Both anti-halos and {\tt ZOBOV} voids can be used to access the information in this regime, provided a suitable cut on radius is included.
 Anti-halos retain the advantage of a dynamical description which links their abundance and properties to well-studied excursion set methods.
 However, a drawback is that they are more difficult than watershed voids to identify in observational data.